How to Make Green Bean Casserole Healthier

 Pictured Recipe: Gluten-Free Green Bean Casserole

-The traditional recipe for green bean casserole calls for butter, full-fat milk and sour cream, which, while adding richness, seriously bump up the saturated fat.
-We reach for ingredients like low-fat milk, reduced-fat sour cream and even unsweetened almond milk (which has less sugar and calories than dairy milk) for a vegan version.
-We also use tangy buttermilk powder to add depth of flavor but not a lot of calories or fat (look for it in the baking section of your supermarket).
-You get tons of flavor and 8 grams less saturated fat than traditional versions.
+The traditional recipe for green bean casserole calls for butter, full-fat milk and sour cream, which, while adding richness, bump up the saturated fat and calorie count.
+If that's a concern, reach for ingredients like low-fat milk, reduced-fat sour cream and even unsweetened almond milk (which has less sugar and calories than dairy milk) for a vegan version.
+You can also use tangy buttermilk powder to add depth of flavor but not a lot of calories or fat (look for it in the baking section of your supermarket).

 4. Add Flavor with Sherry